Josseyo/hanginthere/README.md

 **May 2024**

 # Hang in There...
 Hang in There is a traditional Hangman and Python terminal game which runs in the Code Institute mock terminal on Heroku.

+Link to the live version of this game https://hangin-25c7e5ea0690.herokuapp.com/

 ![start](documents/start.png)